garvit3835/product-docs-feature/recipes/exec-stages.md

-# Recipe Execution Stages
+# Execution Stages

+## Overview

-Recipes have 2 execution stages that are controlled by the user:
+Recipes have two execution stages that you can customize:&#x20;

-1. Build-time: when recipe is getting saved, after validation.
+1. **Build-time:** when recipe is getting saved, after validation.
-2. Launch-time: when a workspace is being launched from a recipe.
+2. **Launch-time:** when a workspace is being launched from a recipe.

-Irrespective of the stage, command blocks will be executed in the order in which they are specified in the recipe.
+Irrespective of the stage, [command](../references/recipe-syntax.md#command) blocks will be executed in the order in which they are specified in the recipe.

 <figure><img src="../.gitbook/assets/exec-stages.png" alt=""><figcaption><p>Execution stages (difference between built- and launch-time)</p></figcaption></figure>

 <details>

 <summary>What won't work</summary>

 Anything that requires user-input to proceed.
 Build- and launch-time steps are executed by processes in a completely headless mode.
 As such, if your setup command requires user-input or needs to be attached to a TTY, it will unfortunately not work.
 You will see it get stuck in the logs, and the best you will be able to do is cancel that build.

-Common cases where this is true:
+**Common cases where this is true:**

-- Adding `-y` for apt-get operations: `sudo apt-get install -y curl`
+* Adding `-y` for apt-get operations: `sudo apt-get install -y curl`
-- Prepending apt-get operations with `DEBIAN_FRONTEND=noninteractive`: `DEBIAN_FRONTEND=noninteractive sudo apt-get install tzdata`
+* Prepending apt-get operations with `DEBIAN_FRONTEND=noninteractive`: `DEBIAN_FRONTEND=noninteractive sudo apt-get install tzdata`

 </details>

 ## Build-time

-This stage should be used to benefit from caching, i.e., pre-builds.
-The [YAML specification](../references/recipe-syntax.md) is used by our builder to create container images that are then run as workspaces.
+This stage should be used when caching of the build is helpful, i.e., pre-builds.
+Our builder uses the YAML specification to create container images that are then run as workspaces, the build images are layered and cached to improve subsequent workspace launch times.&#x20;

 Each command block can be thought of as a layer in a Docker image.
 They are wrapped in a script and executed within a bash context.
 In case `directory` is specified:

-- if absolute, it will be used
+* if absolute, it will be used
-- if relative, it will be relative to `/home/devzero`
+* if relative, it will be relative to `/home/devzero`
-- if unspecified, it will default to `/home/devzero`
+* if unspecified, it will default to `/home/devzero`

 `name` is used to help reference and understand what is being achieved in a command block.

-{% hint style="warning" %}
+{% hint style="info" %}
 **Note** When invoking binaries, its always best-practice to reference them by their absolute paths.
 For example, `/usr/local/go/bin/go` instead of `go`.
 This related to the previous `warning` block.
 {% endhint %}

-{% hint style="danger" %}
+{% hint style="warning" %}
 **Warning** Environment variable set by calling `export` are not going to be available in subsequent command blocks.
 To use them in subsequent blocks, either write to some file, or to `/etc/environment`.
 {% endhint %}